hexawyz/UnicodeBrowser/ReadMe.md

 * View detailed information on a code point.
 * Browse code points in a given Unicode Block.
 * Search any character by name.
+* Display additional information (in Markdown format) on pages dedicated to Unicode blocks.

 ## Try it out